Checkout: Using a child theme folder

 Your child theme folder is named

 checkout and it will be created inside the folder of your WordPress theme.
-So for example, the folder name of your WordPress theme is
+For example, if the folder name of your WordPress theme is

 wp-content/themes/twentyfourteen/ folder in your WordPress installation and create a

-If you are using a WordPress child theme, it works the same way.
-For example your WordPress child theme’s folder name is
+If you are using a WordPress child theme of your parent theme, it works the same way.
+For example, if your WordPress child theme’s folder name is

 2. Copy files over to the child theme folder